 More on ocean acidificationKen Caldeira and Michael E. Wickett published a paper titled 'Anthropogenic carbon and ocean pH' in the prestigeous science journal Nature, Volume 425, 2003/09/25.
 They stated "The coming centuries may see more ocean acidification than the past 300 million years".

-Extracted from Environmental Science and Technology online:
+Extracted from Environmental Science and Technology online (no longer available):

 "Average oceanic pH has decreased from a pre-industrial level of 8.16 to 8.04 today (Science 2004, 305, 362-366; 367-371).
 If the CO2 concentration doubles from present levels by 2100, as some models predict, then the pH could drop to a level between 7.6 and 7.8."